What Is Psychological Dependence?

 Substances Associated with Psychological and Physical Dependence

-The general observation here is that all substances of abuse are associated with both psychological and physical aspects of dependence; however, many sources separate the aspects of the development of a substance use disorder and the withdrawal process into substances that are associated with withdrawal symptoms that are primarily psychological in nature.
+The general observation here is that all substances of misuse are associated with both psychological and physical aspects of dependence; however, many sources separate the aspects of the development of a substance use disorder and the withdrawal process into substances that are associated with withdrawal symptoms that are primarily psychological in nature.
 Typically, these substances include:

-- Most stimulants, including cocaine and Ritalin
+- Most stimulants, including cocaine and Ritalin.

-- Most hallucinogenic drugs, such as LSD
+- Most hallucinogenic drugs, such as LSD.

-- Many inhalant products
+- Many inhalant products.

-- Many psychotropic medications, such as antidepressant medications
+- Many psychotropic medications, such as antidepressant medications.

 Substances associated with the development of strong physical dependence typically include:

-- Alcohol
+- Alcohol.

 - Benzodiazepines, such as Xanax, Valium, Ativan, etc.